Frequently Asked Questions

 The GRE is required for all MS in Data Science degree programs, however applicants who have completed another graduate degree and/or have relevant work experience can apply to waive this requirement.
 If you have extensive work experience of 5+ years and/or hold an advanced degree in an applicable science field, you may request consideration for a GRE Waiver.
 Please email our Program Directors at firstname.lastname@example.org with your most recent resume and scanned copies of your transcripts.
 You will be notified once a decision is made.

 If you are not eligible for a waiver, please send official GRE scores via ETS.
 Our School code is 1324.

 The TOEFL is required for admission and we look for minimum score of 100.
 English proficiency is very important for all graduate programs.
-If you have not taken the TOEFL or IELTS yet, you may include a statement about your background and education with the English language as a supplemental material.
+Effective August 1, 2016, Data Science no longer accepts IELTS scores.

 What is the departmental code for reporting TOEFL and GRE?

 To report GRE and TOEFL, you should only need the Institution Code of 1324 for Indiana University.
 If you would like to use a departmental code we recommend 0404 for Information Science.